slavaaaaaaaaaa/whattimeisitrightmeow/README.md

 You know you want to find out.

-I mean, who needs ntp when you have this?
+Who needs ntp when you have this?

 ## Usage

 Fork me, eat me, put me in a tree

-Then run `./bin/build.sh` forever
+Run `./bin/build.sh` forever

-Then watch your own personalized time!
+Watch your own personalized time!

 ## Contributing